 To access your Tuberculosis and Immunization records, go to OHS Portal.

-The Academic Health Center, the Office of Student Health Benefits, and Guardian Life Insurance Company are partnering to provide Long Term Disability (LTD) insurance coverage for eligible Academic Health Center students on the Twin Cities, Duluth, and Rochester campuses.
+The Academic Health Center, the Office of Student Health Benefits, and Foster Kilma are partnering to provide Long Term Disability (LTD) insurance coverage for eligible Academic Health Center students on the Twin Cities, Duluth, and Rochester campuses.

 This coverage is not optional for students in qualifying programs.
 Academic Health Center students, enrolled in a qualifying AHC program, will be automatically covered under a group Long Term Disability plan while a student.
-For the 2017-2018 academic year, charges of $43.50—an average cost of $7.25 per month—for this coverage were added to student accounts once at the beginning of each fall and spring semester.
+For the 2019-2020 academic year, charges of $43.50—an average cost of $7.25 per month—for this coverage are added to student accounts once at the beginning of each fall and spring semester.
 Costs will be updated to the 2020-2021 academic year once availabile.
 Payment of this fee for two consecutive semesters provides year-round coverage until graduation from the program.

 Your individual responses to the questionnaire will remain confidential, and reports derived from the questionnaires will not identify you personally unless you provide your consent for the purposes described at the end of the survey.

-Please see UMD parking website for complete information: http://www.d.umn.edu/parking/
+Please see UMD parking website for complete information.

-Pay lot is $4.00/entry – cash payment, and $3.50/entry U Card/Campus Cash payment (Carpool discount: Card is stamped once for each individual in the vehicle in addition to the driver.
-A full card of 10 stamps is redeemable for one free entry.)
+The pay lot is $5.00/entry with credit card or $4.00/entry with Phone App (cash is not accepted).
+Carpool Discount: Card is stamped once for each individual in the vehicle in addition to the driver.
+A full card of 10 stamps is redeemable for one free entry.

 The U Card is your student ID and identifies you as a University student.
 All students must have a card.
-If you are on campus prior to orientation you can get your card then, otherwise you can get it during orientation.
+You can get your UCard during Orientation Week.

 For more U Card information visit the U Card site.

 Students must submit final official transcripts to the University of Minnesota Medical School Duluth from all postsecondary schools by August 1 electonically or by U.S. Mail.

 Office of Admissions